-Mild steel has little to no chromium but has up to 0.3% carbon, while stainless steel has little to no carbon content.
+Mild steel has little to no chromium but has up to 0.25% carbon, while stainless steel has less than 1.2% carbon content.

-The addition of other alloying elements is to give the steel specific properties.
+The addition of other alloying elements is what gives the steel its specific properties.

 The large amount of chromium in stainless steel is the force protecting it from rusting.
 Chromium reacts with the oxygen in the air to form chromium oxide in a process known as passivation.

 This layer of chromium oxide is invisible and repairs itself when the surface gets scratched or damaged.
 Some grades, such as 316, have more chromium, increasing the corrosion resistance.

 Mild steel has no alloying elements that prevent the oxygen in the air from interacting with its iron.

 So, when the iron comes into contact with oxygen, it creates iron oxide, also known as rust.
 Over time, mild steel will oxidize until the iron is gone.